HELL AND HOPE

 This inquiry delves into the boundaries that define us, the lingering remnants of memory, and the echoes of loss and trauma.
 I examine the silent histories and the ways in which personal narratives are either immortalized or forgotten through acts of commemoration.
 The phenomenon of memories that fade yet persist within individual and collective consciousness, and the recurrent failure to draw lessons from them in shaping a more hopeful future, motivates a deeper engagement with these themes.

-The last of the cycle and future planned series will be about resilience.
+The third series of the cycle and a future planned research will be about resilience.
 I aim to provide a platform for those who have emerged from darkness to rebuild their lives, demonstrating incredible strength.
 These stories may contribute to our own resilience, making us stronger and equipping us to face future challenges.

 At this juncture, I seek to pose inquiries, provide fewer responses, yet nonetheless adopt a personal artistic stance and position and trying to unravel the complex web of human experience interlaced with memory, loss, and the perpetual pursuit of peace.
 To intellectually and artistically interact with these topics could be a tiny contribution to establish a constructive dialogue.
 This is motivation enough to keep trying, again and again.